 We live in an age of instant gratification fuelled by dopamine hits!
 We want everything NOW - including our biggest goals!
 But that’s not how life works.
 Life isn’t about getting to a particular destination as fast as we possibly can.
 Instead, it’s about the constant evolution and learning to smell the roses along the way.

 In the words of Zig Ziglar, “What you get by achieving your goals is not as important as what you become by achieving your goals.”

-But humans are adaptable.
+Even if you had to let go of big goals and dreams, making them no longer possible, humans are adaptable.
 We have a beautiful ability to pivot and shift our focus and figure things out with what we’ve got.
-So while 2020 may not have been the year you imagined, it gave you something.
+So while the past year may not have been the year you imagined, it gave you something.